mehmetemreakbulut/content-aware-analysis-of-scholarly-networks/README.md

 # Content-Aware Analysis of Scholarly Networks: A Case Study on CORD19 Dataset

+Pleae extract the zip files dataset_paper.json.zip and paper_with_annotation.json.zip.

 Run the code by executing the `main.py` file.
 Creating matrix data from the dataset can take very long time, if you don't want to wait, download from the link below.

 Locate the folder in the same directory as the `main.py` file.

 For a real reproduction of the results, it is highly recommended to run the code from scratch.

 Link: [Matrix](https://drive)

 ## Overview